davemlz/eemont/paper/paper.md

 - [ee.ImageCollection](https://developers.google.com/earth-engine/guides/ic_creating)

 New utility methods and constructors are added to above-mentioned classes in order to create a more fluid code by being friendly with the Python method chaining.
-The added methods are useful for pre-processing and processing tasks (e.g. clouds masking, shadows masking, image scaling, spectral indices computation, time series, etc.), and they are presented as simple functions that give researchers, students and analysts the chance to process a large number of geospatial datasets with a few lines of code, improving code-writing and producing analysis-ready geospatial datasets.
+The added methods are useful for pre-processing and processing tasks (e.g., clouds masking, shadows masking, image scaling, spectral indices computation, time series, etc.), and they are presented as simple functions that give researchers, students and analysts the chance to process a large number of geospatial datasets with a few lines of code, improving code-writing and producing analysis-ready geospatial datasets.